Radisson has decided that the world needs a new hotel brand. This week it launched ‘Radisson Individuals’ which will be seen first in the UK.

 There is also no indication yet of the points earning rate for Radisson Individuals.

 It is a busy time for Bath.
 The Abbey Hotel, reviewed here by Rhys, joined Marriott’s Tribute brand this Summer.
-IHG also recently opened a Hotel Indigo which has been getting excellent reviews – I hope to see it soon.
+IHG recently opened a Hotel Indigo which we reviewed here.
 The downtrodden Hilton has become a DoubleTree and a Hampton is on the way.

 Radisson Rewards does not have a dedicated UK credit card.
 However, you can earn Radisson Rewards points by converting Membership Rewards points earned from selected UK American Express cards.
 These include: